craigahobbs/craigahobbs.github.io/tespo/tespo.md

     '    # The vehicle-charging actions', \
     '    VehicleCharging[] chargings', \
     '', \
-    '    # The solar spillage, in kWh.
-If greater than zero, there is currently solar spillage.', \
+    '    # The excess solar power, in kWh.
+If greater than zero, there is currently excess solar power.', \
-    '    float(>= 0) spillage', \
+    '    float(>= 0) solarExcess', \
     '', \
     '', \
     "# Set a vehicle's charging on or off", \